-Built in 2012 in an urban area, Keelman’s Way required additional space to provide changing facilities for its disability football team, combined with teaching space that would help to meet outdoor learning objectives for the rest of the school.
-The build was designed to be flexible, allowing use by the wider community in the long term.
+Keelman’s Way required additional space to provide changing facilities for its disability football team, combined with teaching space that would help to meet outdoor learning objectives for the rest of the school.
+Created in 2012 in an urban area, the build was designed to be flexible, allowing use by the wider community in the long term.

-Built on an ethos of belonging, Keelman’s were eager to increase their provision in a way which was sympathetic to the existing building, maximising available space while reflecting the fun, engaging and inclusive atmosphere promoted throughout the campus.
+Built on an ethos of belonging, the school were eager to increase their provision in a way which was sympathetic to the existing building, maximised available space and which reflected the fun, engaging and inclusive atmosphere promoted throughout the campus.

-We worked with Keelman’s Way on a building which met the range of complex needs presented by the student population, using considered design, well-chosen materials and a wealth of special touches to ensure the build performed both in terms of the sensory and practical experience.
+We worked with Keelman’s Way on a building which met the range of complex needs presented by the student population.
+With considered design, well-chosen materials and a wealth of special touches, we aimed to create a bespoke build which performs both in terms of the sensory and practical experience.

 The outcome: ‘The Hide’

-The Hide is a single-storey timber construct, 138m², and was designed to complement existing amenity space practically and aesthetically.
+The finished building is a single-storey timber construct, 138m², designed to complement existing amenity space practically and aesthetically.